nguyensjsu/sp22-202-the-architects/README.md

    - What I plan to do today: Write code for the Number Cards and larger Card interfaces
    - Blockers: N/A
    - XP Value: Communication.
 A combination of IRL meeting and scheduled meetings on Google Meetings ensured we performed well in this value.

+- Ashutosh Ojha
+   - What I did:
+      - Gained a high level understanding of the task: Build UNO game.
+      - Identified the objects and the relationships.
+   - What I plan to do next:
+      - Design UML class diagrams.
+      - Map State pattern with the game controller logic.
+   - Blockers:
+      - N/A